-Adam Hawkes is the Deputy Director of the Sustainable Gas Institute.
-His research interests are in the methodologies of quantitative assesment of energy systems.
-Building from engineering fundamentals, his team analyses the technical, economic, security, and environmental aspects of energy system transitions using innovative methods, and then applies these to provide evidence to both engineering and energy policy debates.
+Adam Hawkes is Co-Director of the Sustainable Gas Institute.
+His research team focuses on methodologies for quantitative assessment of energy systems.
+Building from engineering fundamentals, he analyses the technical, economic, security, and environmental aspects of energy system transitions, and then applies these to provide evidence to both engineering and energy policy debates.
 He is an expert in analytical assessment of individual technologies and systems of technology and infrastructure.

 His areas of research specialism are: